Storm's fierce winds complicate California wildfire fight

 To the north in the Sierra Nevada, the fast-moving Mosquito Fire doubled in size Friday to at least 46 square miles (119 square kilometers) and threatened 3,600 homes in Placer and El Dorado counties, while blanketing the region in smoke.

 Flames jumped the American River, burning structures in the mountain hamlet of Volcanoville and moving closer to the towns of Foresthill, home to about 1,500 people, and Georgetown, population 3,000.
-Fire spokesperson Chris Vestal called the fast-moving blaze an “extreme and critical fire threat.”
+More than 5,700 people in the area have been evacuated, said Placer County Sheriff’s Office Lt.
+Josh Barnhart.

 David Hance slept on the porch of his mother’s Foresthill mobile home when he woke up to a glowing red sky early Wednesday morning and was ordered to evacuate.